It’s not surprising either.

 Most fans seem to overlook content quality in these cases because they’re so mesmerised by the stunning visuals.

-Take away the beautiful animation in Demon Slayer and what do you REALLY have left?
+Take away the beautiful animation in

 3. Most fight scenes are only “decent” for such a hyped anime